dguo/sunrise-sunset-js/README.md

 }
 ```

-You can get the info for a specific date (in `YYYY-MM-DD` format) with the
+You can get the response for a specific date (in `YYYY-MM-DD` format) with the
 `date` option.
-If you don't pass a date, you'll get the info for whatever the
+If you don't pass a date, you'll get the response for whatever
-API thinks is the current date.
+the API thinks is the current date.

 ```js
 const response = await getSunriseSunsetInfo({